Boeing/config-file-validator/README.md

 go install github.com/Boeing/config-file-validator/cmd/validator
 ```

-### Executables
+### Binaries
-Executables are available for Linux and Windows (macOS coming soon!).
+Binary downloads are available for Linux, Windows, and MacOS.
 Navigate to the [releases](https://github.com/Boeing/config-file-validator/releases) page to download the latest version.
-Once the executable has been downloaded it needs to be installed by moving the downloaded file to a location on your OS PATH.
+Once the binary has been downloaded it needs to be installed by moving the downloaded file to a location on your OS PATH.

 ## Using
 ```